Advanced Diagnostic Care For Pets

 Our veterinary hospital utilizes advanced diagnostic testing for the accurate diagnosis of your pet’s health condition.
-This includes:
+Our state-of-the-art facility offers digital radiography, digital dental radiography, in-house laboratory testing and CT scans!

 Digital Radiography, or digital X-rays, are a common imaging tool we use to examine your pet’s organs and their cardiopulmonary, gastrointestinal, reproductive, and urinary systems.
 This non-invasive procedure allows us to get a better look at the conditions affecting your pet.